-Using epidemiological methodologies, students will examine the distribution and etiology of disease as they pertain to health-related conditions in resource-poor and marginalized communities.
-Students will investigate select global problems, such as infections disease, bioterrorism attacks, and emergency/disaster preparedness gaining new perspectives about concepts of global health and cultural diversity and sensitivity to improve health outcomes.
-Prerequisite: NUR 824.
+Using epidemiological methodologies, students examine the distribution and etiology of disease as they pertain to health-related conditions in resource-poor and marginalized communities.
+Students investigate select global problems, such as infections disease, bioterrorism attacks, and emergency/disaster preparedness gaining new perspectives about concepts of global health and cultural diversity and sensitivity to improve health outcomes.